 Preparing for Emergencies When Using a Wheelchair: Healthcare

-As the world faces the COVID-19 crisis, it is time to evaluate what emergency preparedness means for the disability community and wheelchair-users in particular.
+As the world faces the COVID-19 crisis, it is time to evaluate what is emergency preparedness for wheelchair users and the disability community in particular.
 The focus of this article is the development of the health care accessibility standard for people with disabilities.
 This advice is written by Terri-Lynn Langdon who is a resident of Ontario, Canada and uses a wheelchair.
 The opinions expressed are Terri-Lynns, and should not replace medical advice.

 - If you do not have a family doctor, reach out to your local health care network and inform them of your situation, and ask to be advised on next steps.
-In Ontario, contact Health Care Connect http://www.health.gov.on.ca/en/ms/healthcareconnect/pro/
+In Ontario, contact Health Care Connect.

 - If there are non-essential medical needs during this time, speak to your healthcare provider about accessing your appointment remotely through tele-health or delaying it until after COVID-19 concerns are controlled.